-(1) If this is your first time making cookies or you encounter any problems while baking, I would recommend referring to my post on Cookie Basics.
+1) If this is your first time making cookies or you encounter any problems while baking, I would recommend referring to my post on Cookie Basics.

 Gingerbread Cookies with Lemon Icing

-450g (3 cups) plain flour, sifted
+- 450g (3 cups) plain flour, sifted

-½ tsp baking powder
+- ½ tsp baking powder

-2 tbsp ground ginger
+- 2 tbsp ground ginger

-1 tsp ground cloves
+- 1 tsp ground cloves

-1 tsp ground cinnamon
+- 1 tsp ground cinnamon

-½ tsp ground nutmeg
+- ½ tsp ground nutmeg

-125ml (1/2 cup) golden syrup
+- 125ml (1/2 cup) treacle

-1 tsp bicarbonate of soda
+- 1 tsp bicarbonate of soda

-2–3cm piece of fresh ginger, peeled, finely grated
+- 2–3cm piece of fresh ginger, peeled, finely grated

-Zest of 1 lemon
+- Zest of 1 lemon

-1 tsp vanilla paste
+- 1 tsp vanilla paste

-1 egg, at room temperature, lightly beaten
+- 1 large egg, at room temperature, lightly beaten

 Lemon Royal Icing

-240g (1 ½ cups) pure icing sugar, sifted
+- 240g (1 ½ cups) pure icing sugar, sifted

-2 tsp good quality lemon essence
+- 2 tsp good quality lemon essence

-Juice of approx. ½ lemon
+- Juice of ½ lemon

-(3) Add fresh ginger, lemon zest and vanilla paste to butter and sugar mixture with another gentle stir.
+- Add fresh ginger, lemon zest and vanilla paste to butter and sugar mixture with another gentle stir.

-(4) Allow to cool for 5 minutes, then mix sifted dry ingredients into the butter and sugar mixture in small batches, then egg, until smooth.
+- Allow to cool for 10 minutes, then mix sifted dry ingredients into the butter and sugar mixture in small batches, then egg, until smooth.

-(6) Preheat oven to 180°C (160°C fan-forced), place oven rack in the middle of the oven, and line 2-3 baking trays with baking paper.
+- Preheat oven to 180°C (160°C fan-forced), place oven rack in the middle of the oven, and line 2-3 baking trays with baking paper.

 - Bake cookies one tray at a time in preheated oven for 7 minutes, or until very lightly golden and fragrant, and a small indent is left when pressed gently with a finger.
 Transfer cookies to cooling rack and allow to cool completely.

 Lemon Royal Icing

-(1) Whisk egg white on low speed in stand mixer with whisk attachment, while adding sugar tablespoon by tablespoon until you are left with a thick white royal icing.
+- Whisk egg white on low speed in stand mixer with whisk attachment, while adding sugar tablespoon by tablespoon until you are left with a thick white royal icing.